tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/radiation_pressure_acceleration.rst

 Isotropic point source
 ------------------------
 The radiation due to an isotropic point source depends only on the distance, not on the spherical position.
 If the source is far away, all rays are virtually parallel.
 This is, for example, the case for solar radiation at 1 AU.
-The default source model for the sun is such a point source with a luminosity of 3.828 × 10\ :sup:`26` W. The luminosity can also be given as irradiance at a given distance (e.g., as total solar irradiance/TSI).
+The default source model for the Sun is such a point source with a luminosity of 3.828 × 10\ :sup:`26` W. The luminosity can also be given as irradiance at a given distance (e.g., as total solar irradiance/TSI at 1 AU).

 .. tabs::